puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/scheduling-eviction/topology-spread-constraints.md

 higher than you'd like, and you are paying for network costs associated with sending network traffic between the different zones.

-You decide that under normal operation you'd prefer to have a similar number of replicas [scheduled](/docs/concepts/scheduling-eviction/) into each infrastructure zone, and you'd like the cluster to self-heal in the case that there is a problem.
+You decide that under typical operation you'd prefer to have a similar number of replicas [scheduled](/docs/concepts/scheduling-eviction/) into each infrastructure zone, and you'd like the cluster to self-heal in the case that there is a problem.